 Our Certificate III in Health Services Assistance is the foundation for your career in the health industry.
 With this nationally recognised qualification, you'll gain the skills and knowledge to work in hospitals and healthcare settings around Australia.

 In 2018 this course will be offered in conjunction with the Certificate III in EAL (Employment) , as well as a standa-alone qualification.

 Establish your career with an industry preferred qualification

 The Certificate III in Health Services Assistance will give you excellent industry recognised experience to work confidently and effectively with people in a range of roles in hospital settings.
-These include acute care patient support, patient transport support and hospital ward support.
+These include food preparation and delivery, cleaning, patient transport and hospital ward support.

 Get the most from quality teaching and facilities

 Your learning experience at Melbourne Polytechnic will set you up to work with a fully supervised health sector placement.